rootAvish/ml-helpers/README.md

 # ml-helpers
-A bunch of utility scripts I use frequently for analytics stuff
+A bunch of utility scripts I use frequently for analytics stuff.

+The crap under "work-specific" is of no use to somebody outside I guess.